-Reasons:London returns for the 3rd time to Old Street, London.
-An affordable single dayer, with an awesome line-up of speakers.
-Kicking off at 11:00AM on Friday 20th February, is the perfect way to finish your working week and start your weekend!
+Reasons:London returns for the 4th time to Old Street, London.
+Reasons:London is an affordable single dayer, with an awesome line-up of speakers.
+Kicking off at 12:00 noon on Friday 19th February, is the perfect way to finish your working week and start your weekend!

 Reasons:London will be held (again) at the L.S.O. at St Luke's, it is a beautiful, very cool, easy-to-get-to, contemporary and flexible venue in the heart of central London.